marcos-sem-s/datacamp-exercises/Understanding Data Engineering/01 - What is data engineering.md

 3. Load only the 10 top songs these users listened to the most over the past week  into a table called "Similar profiles"
 4. Extract only songs these other users listen to that are of the same genre as the ones in Julian's listening sessions.
 These are our recommendations.
 5. Load the recommended songs into a new table.
 That's Julian's Weekly Playlist!

+> Excellent job!
+And just like that, you reached the end of Chapter 1.
+Congratulations!
+Jump into Chapter 2 to learn more about the different ways to data and optimize this storage, before diving into data processing in Chapter 3!
+By the way, you may have noticed the exercise titles are actually song titles.
+That remains true throughout the course.
+So here's the deal: if you make it to the end of the course, I will tell you where to find the playlist!